pepegar/mu-workshop/47deg-slides/slides/slides.md

 ## Defining records

-Avro records represent product types, like case classes, and we declare them with the `record` keyword:
+Avro records represent product types, **like case classes**, and we declare them with the `record` keyword:

 ```java